lynnlangit/learn-snowflakedb/1_Overview/README.md

 - focus on usability --> easy to use
 - just-right documentation --> scannable, consumable
-- large user community -->
+- large user community --> @hoffa and more
 - published patterns for common scenarios --> no need to reinvent the wheel

 ## Product Architecture